ZanSara/zansara.github.io/content/posts/2026-05-18-smarter-systems-with-leaner-models/post.md

 **Caching** can also help noticeably.
 Anthropic's prompt-caching documentation positions caching as a way to reduce processing time and cost for repetitive prefixes, with cache-read tokens priced at 0.1x base input tokens in the cited Claude pricing table.[^claude-prompt-caching-docs]

-Applications where there are lenghty back-and-forth with users, such as agentic coding, also benefit from **chat history compression**, where older consersation turns, RAG snippets, tool outputs etc are summarized instead of stored verbatim, to occupy less space in the context window.
+Applications where there are lengthy back-and-forth interactions with users, such as agentic coding, also benefit from **chat history compression**, where older conversation turns, RAG snippets, tool outputs, etc., are summarized instead of stored verbatim to occupy less space in the context window.

 To leverage these context engineering techniques, every major AI workflow should have a context budget.
 Track input tokens, output tokens, cached tokens, retrieval hit rate, cache hit rate, against output quality.
 If a customer-service workflow needs a policy excerpt and the last three turns, do not send the whole knowledge base and the entire conversation every time.